sjudkis/rorschach/README.md

 [JUCE](https://juce.com/) must be used to create the necessary environment files.

-The synth has been tested on Windows 10, Visual Studios 2019 and macOS Catalina, XCode, however it might run on any OS/IDE JUCE supports.
+The synth has been tested and runs on Windows 10 and mac OSX 10.11+.

 ### Installing